weavora/wform/README.md

 // extend from WActiveRecord
 class ActiveRecord extends WActiveRecord
 {
-	// you custom code here (if you have one)
+	// you custom code here (if reqired)
 }

 // or add onUnsafeAttribute method class ActiveRecord extends CActiveRecord
 {
-	// you custom code here (if you have one)
+	// you custom code here (if required)

 	/**
 	 * Raise onUnsafeAttribute event for active record